Bikatr7/CS3300GroupProject/README.md

 This repository contains the coursework for CS 3300 at the University of Colorado Colorado Springs, developed during the Fall 2024 semester.
 With all code implemented in Python and TypeScript.

 ## Documentation
 Documentation can be found inside further folders.
-Inside `untitled-hotel-manager`, `untitled-hotel-manager/frontend`, and `untitled-hotel-manager/backend` you will find their respective READMEs.
+Inside `horizonhub-hotel-manager`, `horizonhub-hotel-manager/frontend`, and `horizonhub-hotel-manager/backend` you will find their respective READMEs.

 ## License
 This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE.md) file for details.